donalmurtagh/irish-newspapers-unblocker/README.md

 4. Click the "Load unpacked" button and select the root directory of this repository to add this extension to Chrome

 ## Usage Instructions
-After installing this extension, if you're prevented from reading an article on irishtimes.com due to their quota restriction, click the shamrock browser extension icon and the article will be unblocked.
+After installing this extension, any articles on irishtimes.com that would have been blocked due to their quota restriction will be automatically unblocked.
+If for some reason the unblocking doesn't happen automatically, try clicking on the shamrock browser extension icon.

 **Note:**
 This plugin can only unblock pages that are blocked due to quota restrictions, i.e. it cannot unblock pages that are